+One of the most crucial financial advisor questions is how you get paid.
 Broadly speaking, there are three models of payment for financial advisors: commission-only, fee-based, and fee-only.
-A commission-only advisor will receive a commission, or sales charge, off the top of any investment.
+A commission-only financial professional will receive a commission, or sales charge, off the top of any investment.
 For example, if you were to invest $5,000 at 5% commission, the advisor would take $250 off the top and the remaining $4,750 would be invested in the given product.
 The worry with this model is that the advisor may be incentivized to maximize his return, not yours.
 In this scenario, the advisor may seek out an investment product with a 7% commission when one with a no commission would have been more suitable for you.
 As a result, you may receive suboptimal returns.

 5. How will you invest my money?

 Asset allocation has to do with the mix of equities, fixed-income products, and cash and equivalents that your portfolio is holding.
 In general, equities (stocks) are the most aggressive and volatile, cash and equivalents are the least aggressive and volatile, and fixed income products (bonds) fall somewhere in between.
 Although there are no universal rules when it comes to asset allocation, in general, you want a well-diversified portfolio.
-Be wary of any investment advisor who only invests in a certain stock sector; your portfolio should include domestic and international stocks, and small-, mid-, and large-cap companies.
+When looking for a financial advisor, be wary of anyone who only invests in a certain stock sector; your portfolio should include domestic and international stocks, and small-, mid-, and large-cap companies.

 When investing for retirement, it’s important to take an age-based asset allocation approach.
 Broadly speaking, this involves taking a more aggressive (stock-focused) approach during your accumulation years, progressively scaling back toward a less aggressive allocation (bonds, cash, and equivalents) as you age, and focusing on income production when you’ve retired.
 This has to do with the nature of each type of investment.
 Stocks offer both a higher risk and a higher return; over the long term, you can expect to do quite well invested in stocks, but there can be short-term volatility that can cause issues.
 You want to be invested in these early on, while you’re still making money, but tapering down on them as you get closer to retirement.
 In retirement, your investments become a source of income; thus a more conservative asset allocation makes sense as you get closer to retirement, to account for market volatility.
 Making yourself less vulnerable to potential swings in the market offers you a more secure retirement.